WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 ### IT Services

+In the library, IT services offer
+[loans of some equipment](https://warwick.ac.uk/services/it-students/computers/laptop-loans/) such as laptops and quite usefully short-term iPad loans if you need an extra control surface.

-Can offer setting up networking and patching ports for internet access around campus (including outdoors) if emailed with enough notice.
+They can also offer setting up networking and patching ports for internet access around campus (including outdoors) if emailed with enough notice.

 ### Estates